rjkviegas/skills-workshops/week-2/domain_model_diagramming/COACH_INSTRUCTIONS.md

 * Do thumbs on the learning objectives.

-* Talk through the README with the students up to and including the instructions section.
+* Ask the students to read the README.
+(Even better to send it out before the workshop so you can potentially save time in the workshop.)

+* Do a very quick Q&A.

 * Do thumbs on the learning objectives.